 Although not brought to fame until Emperor Tiberius built summer palaces here (and foreshadowed a tourism industry that still goes strong today), Capri’s history dates to the Bronze Age, when Capri may have been joined to the mainland.
 Throughout its history, Capri was often subject to pirate attacks and was always considered under the control of Naples.

 Gastronomy & Wine

 Anything ending in ‘caprese’ is likely to have originated here.
 Ravioli Alla Caprese, a simple ravioli made with basil, tomatoes, and mozzarella, is excellent, as is Insalata Caprese, made with the same ingredients.
-Both are refreshing summer dishes that are usually served when tomatoes are at their peak and fresh basil is available.
+Both are refreshing summer dishes that are usually served when tomatoes are at their peak, and fresh basil is available.
 For dessert, try Torta Caprese, a chocolate and almond cake.
-Follow up the meal with Limoncello, a wonderful lemon liquor made locally.
+Follow up the meal with Limoncello, an excellent lemon liquor made locally.

 Stretching 60 meters into the Earth, Italy’s most famous cave is accessible only by boat.
 A sea cave with cobalt-blue waters due to sunlight that enters via an underwater opening, this is Capri’s most-visited site.